We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

-See your doctor or podiatrist right away if you develop any of these symptoms.
+See your orthopedic surgeon or podiatrist right away if you develop any of these symptoms.

 A doctor can usually diagnose a hammer toe during a physical exam.
 Imaging tests, such as X-rays, may be necessary if you’ve had a bone, muscle, or ligament injury in your toe.

 Treatment for a mild hammer toe

 You can usually use over-the-counter (OTC) cushions, pads, or medications to treat bunions and corns.
 However, if they’re painful or if they cause your toes to become deformed, your doctor may opt to surgically remove them.

 Don’t pop any blisters on your toes.
 Popping blisters can cause pain and infection.
 Use OTC creams and cushions to relieve pain and keep blisters from rubbing against the inside of your shoes.

 Gently stretching your toes can also help relieve pain and reposition the affected toe.

 Treatment for a severe hammer toe

 If you’re unable to flex your toe, surgery is the only option to restore movement.
-Surgery can reposition the toe, remove deformed or injured bone, and realign your tendons.
+Surgery can reposition the toe, remove deformed or injured bone, and realign your tendons and joints.
 Surgery is normally done on an outpatient basis, so you can return home on the day of your surgery.

 The best hammer toe prevention tip is to wear properly fitting shoes.
 If your shoes feel too snug, go to your local shoe store and have the length and width of your feet measured.

 If you wear high heels, the heel height should be 2 inches or less.
 Wearing shoes with high heels increases the pressure on your toes and causes them to bend.
 It can also cause the formation of corns and a high arch.

 After treating the cause of your hammer toe, it usually goes away without complications.
 However, waiting too long to seek treatment can cause your surrounding toes to become deformed as the hammer toe forces them out of position.
 It’s best to get treatment as soon as the diagnosis is confirmed.